Amanda Farrell - 7 months ago

 - A professional logo – A good logo is a small upfront cost that can provide great returns in brand recognition and trust.
 Use websites like Fiverr or 99designs to find a designer in your price range.

 - A website – First impressions matter, especially if you are hoping to draw in other professionals to work with as a notary.
-Having a website will help establish trust, provide vital business information, and gather leads.
+Having a website for your notary business will help establish trust, provide vital business information, and gather leads.

 - A marketing plan – Getting the word out about a small business isn’t easy, so you’ll want to consider how much to spend on marketing and add it to your operating budget.
 It’s possible to amass an organic following on social media, but instead of spending money, you’ll be spending time to create valuable content.
 Digital marketing is important, but other outbound methods still work.
 You’ll likely want to set aside some budget for printed materials like business cards, flyers, and brochures to hand out.